- Created on the 19 October, 2017.

 Vitamin B12 ELISA kit is designed for detecting quantitative concentration of vitamin B12 (folate) in food.
 This assay has a minimum analytical sensitivity limit of 0.3 ng/ml.

-The minimum detection sensitivity level of vitamin B12 (folate) using this vitamin B12 ELISA kit was 0.3 ng/ml.
-The standard assay range for this kit is 0.4 – 40.0 ng/ml.
+The minimum detection sensitivity level of folate using current vitamin B12 ELISA kit was 0.3 ng/ml.
+The standard range for this assay is 0.4 – 40.0 ng/ml.

 - Comparison of five commercially available ELISA kits for the determination of intrinsic factor antibodies in a vitamin B12 deficient adult population.
 Int J Lab Hematol.
 (2016) 38 (1): e12-4.
 Berth M., et al.